RBergua/boulderrides/README.md

 ## Data Format

-Ride data is automatically fetched from the Strava API by a backend process that runs continuously and keeps `club_rides.json` up to date.
+Ride data is automatically fetched from the Strava API by a backend process that runs twice a day (12 PM & 1 AM) and keeps `club_rides.json` up to date.
 Each entry in the array represents one ride:

 ```json
 [